 Golden Corral is famous for its eat-all-you-can buffet, and the best part is its banana pudding recipe.
-People who were able to have a taste of this absolutely delectable dessert take note of its richness and creaminess.
-Therefore, for this recipe, we are going to make copycat banana pudding.
-Most importantly, we are going to make a dessert that is not too sweet and easy to make.
+People who were able to have a taste of this delectable dessert love its rich and creamy taste.
+And now we’re now sharing with you the secrets to Golden Corral’s velvety banana pudding!

 Copycat Golden Corral Banana Pudding Recipe Video

 How To Make Copycat Golden Corral Banana Pudding

 It's hard to resist a rich and creamy pudding with crunchy wafers.
 This copycat banana pudding recipe from Golden Corral is quick and easy.
 Simply follow this recipe and enjoy!

 Whisk together cold and condensed milk in a large bowl.

 Add the instant pudding and continue to whisk to combine.
 Then place in the refrigerator for 5 minutes until the mixture becomes firm.

 In a glass dish, spread ⅓ of the whipping cream and layer ⅓ of the wafers over the cream.

 Spread the vanilla pudding mixture and layer the bananas.

 Continue to layer the pudding accordingly.
 Place the pudding back in the refrigerator until the mixture is set.